A PDF of this information is available for printing

 What can I do to help myself?

-* Drink plenty of water and be careful to prevent dehydration by avoiding excessive alcohol and caffeinated drinks.
+- Drink plenty of water and prevent dehydration by avoiding excessive alcohol and caffeinated drinks.

-* Exercise is very beneficial for people with MPNs and helps to fight fatigue.
-Be sure to check with your GP and haematologist before launching on any new programme and start slowly and gently if you have not exercised before.
+- Exercise is very beneficial for people with MPNs and helps to fight fatigue.
+Before starting on any new programme, check with your GP or haematologist and start slowly and gently.